-GAINING INTERNATIONAL EXPERTISE THROUGH WBL

-Is it possible to learn how companies of a similar trade are organising their key processes in other countries without spending to much resources?
+GAINING INTERNATIONAL EXPERTISE THROUGH WBL Is it possible to learn how companies of a similar trade are organising their key processes in other countries without spending to much resources?

-ABOUT THE AUTHORS AND INVOLVED PARTNERS

-INTRODUCTION OF AUTHORS AND PARTNERS

-Find out who is involved in the WBL Accelerator project and in the production of this magazine.
-Learn about our competences and partner organisations.

-WORK-BASED LEARNING IN THE WBL ACCELERATOR PROJECT

-The WBL Accelerator project offers a variety of resources and opportunities to enhance your mentoring competences and daily routines.
+WORK-BASED LEARNING IN THE WBL ACCELERATOR PROJECT The WBL Accelerator project offers a variety of resources and opportunities to enhance your mentoring competences and daily routines.
 This handbook magazine is one of the core outputs of the EU funded WBL Accelerator project.
-During a period of 2 years, the transnational partnership of 7 professional partner organisations worked on mainstreaming work-based learning approaches, methods and strategies in the partner countries Austria, Germany, Spain, Ireland, Slovenia and Malta.

-The partnership considers work-based Learning (WBL) as a crucial component of vocational education and training (VET) in Europe and aims to foster the cooparation and communication between education and businesses by enabling the actors to "speak a common language".
+During a period of two years, the transnational partnership of seven professional partner organisations worked on mainstreaming work-based learning approaches, methods and strategies in the partner countries Austria, Germany, Spain, Ireland, Slovenia and Malta.
+The partnership considers work-based Learning (WBL) as a crucial component of vocational education and training (VET) in Europe and aims to foster the cooperation and communication between education and businesses by enabling the actors to "speak a common language".
 The target group of this magazine includes anyone who is responsible for WBL processes in companies who is united under the term "MENTOR" in this project and its outputs.
 These persons act as mentors for apprentices and interns, they are the link between the company and the learning person and hence they carry a big responsibility.
 In order to support these mentors in their task of guiding VET trainees, the WBL Accelerator project offers this magazine, which includes interesting topics from across Europe.

 Additionally, a Mentor Training Programme that includes online and classroom training opportunities is available free of charge on the project website and in the partner countries.
 Take a look and find news ways to make your professional life easier!
 VEREIN AUXILIUM, PROJECT COORDINATOR

-"FOR

-THE THINGS

-WE HAVE

-TO LEARN

-BEFORE WE

-CAN DO THEM,

-WE LEARN

-BY DOING THEM."

-Aristotle, The Nicomachean Ethics, 340 BCE
+"FOR THE THINGS WE HAVE TO LEARN BEFORE WE CAN DO THEM, WE LEARN BY DOING THEM."
+Aristotle, The Nicomachean Ethics